 - 150 g Sugar

-In a bowl combine cottage cheese ( and butter (room temperature).
-Mix with a hand mixer or stand mixer with the paddle attached.
+- In a bowl combine Ricotta cheese and butter (room temperature).
+Mix with a hand mixer or stand mixer with the paddle attachment.

-When ready transfer them to a cooling rack.
+- When ready transfer them to a cooling rack.
+Enjoy!